Child rearing – the most important project for a parent

 Language and art:

 When you learn a new language, you also learn the culture of the native speakers.
 Children develop the habit of appreciating and learning from diversity.
 Language instruction is a very important matter.
 A child is like a parrot and the way it learns a language is by simply repeating entire phrases or sentences uttered by others.
 Its mind has its own natural way of finding the grammatically correct way of speaking.
 The most important part of language instruction is pronunciation.
 There are language teachers who never learned the right way of pronouncing the sounds in a particular language and they start teaching it to children.
 The child learns the wrong way to pronounce words and continues its education.
-I am not talking about the accent but about pronunciation.
+I am not talking about the accent, but it is about pronunciation.
 For example, in India the word ‘scold’ is pronounced the way the word ‘scald’ is to be pronounced.
 So if a child says in typical Indian style of pronunciation that his teacher ‘scolded’ him, it means that the teacher has ‘scalded’ him and for this cruel act, the teacher must be sent to jail!
 Wrong pronunciations lead to improper communication.
 Irresponsibility on the part of parents and teachers is the root cause for such degrading and deplorable language standards in India.
-It is not only the case with the English language but also with other Indian languages.
-Recently there have been reports of some language training centres in South India, that specialise in training young people to ‘unlearn’ their native accents!
-How atrocious and ingenious too !
-Had the teachers learned the language correctly before attempting to teach it to children, these young people would not have had this problem at all.
-In school it is generally mandatory for children to obey teachers and follow exactly what they are taught.
-That is precisely what the children did!
+It is not only the case with the English language, but also with other Indian languages.
+It is quite rare to find Indians who can speak their mother tongue for about five minutes, no matter which one it is, without adding English words!

 Teaching children to speak a language correctly is a wonderful way to help them develop the sense of perfection.
 The child becomes obsessed with quality consciousness and that will be reflected on everything that the child will do later on life.